Adaptation and divergence of the Eastern Yellow Robin by mitonuclear interactions

 We will extend this framework to examining the situation in other birds.
 We have developed an approach that should be useable on most species (Sunnucks et al. 2017) - summarized in the graphic below.

-Answering these questions is important for understanding adaptation, speciation, biodiversity patterns and predictions under climate change.
+Answering all these questions is important for understanding adaptation, speciation, biodiversity patterns and predictions under climate change.

 Explanatory notes for the graphic above